tinoryj/tinoryj.github.io/_posts/2020-02-21-Nore-bijlan2019ExtFUSE.md

 ## Reference

 > Ashish Bijlani and Umakishore Ramachandran.
 [Extension framework for File systems in User space](https://www.usenix.org/system/files/atc19-bijlani.pdf).
-In Proc.
-Of ATC, 2019.
+In Proc. of USENIX ATC, 2019.

 ## What